 A variety of antimalarial medications have been shown to be effective for rheumatologic conditions since quinine was first used to treat systemic lupus erythematosus more than one hundred years ago.
 Three antimalarials are now employed to treat connective tissue diseases: chloroquine, hydroxychloroquine and quinacrine.

 The development of biologic therapies has transformed the way we treat rheumatoid arthritis, as they are able to improve outcomes when non-biologic treatments have failed to achieve adequate disease control.
 Antibodies directed against specific cell types and certain pro-inflammatory cytokines involved in autoimmune reactions represent the success of rational research programs in the field of rheumatology.

-Modern approach of treating gout means that not only acute attacks are managed, but urate-lowering therapy is up-titrated against a specific target level of serum uric acid that is below the saturation point for crystal formation.
-Current perspectives are shifting towards earlier use of urate-lowering therapy, even at the time of first diagnosis.
+The modern approach of treating gout means that not only acute attacks are managed, but urate-lowering therapy is up-titrated against a specific target level of serum uric acid that is below the saturation point for crystal formation.
+Current perspectives are shifting towards earlier use of urate-lowering therapy, even at the time of the first diagnosis.

-Nonpharmacologic therapy such as patient education, weight loss and exercise still represent the cornerstone of treating osteoarthritis, but due to a chronic nature of the disease, long-term pharmacotherapy is often necessary.
+Nonpharmacologic therapy such as patient education, weight loss and exercise still represent the cornerstone of treating osteoarthritis, but due to the chronic nature of the disease, long-term pharmacotherapy is often necessary.

 The introduction of biological disease-modifying agents (such as infliximab) was undoubtedly a landmark development in the treatment of rheumatic diseases.
 Nevertheless, such biologic therapies bring new challenges – namely the high cost of development that has to be included in the price of medication, making these therapies very expensive when compared to non-biologic treatments.